Boeing CEO Dennis Muilenburg Is Out

 The leadership changes come after a week of extreme highs and lows for the company.

-On the low side, Boeing announced a week ago it will halt production of the troubled 737 Max jetliner beginning in January 2020.
-The company said that throughout the 737 Max's grounding, the company continued production of the aircraft and as a result, roughly 400 planes are in storage.
+On the low side, Boeing announced a week ago that it will halt production of the troubled 737 Max jetliner beginning in January.
+The company said that throughout the 737 Max's grounding, the company continued production of the aircraft and, as a result, roughly 400 planes are in storage.

 "We have decided to prioritize the delivery of stored aircraft and temporarily suspend production on the 737 program beginning next month," Boeing said in a Dec.
 16 statement.

-Boeing also celebrated news Friday when it successful launched Starliner, an uncrewed spacecraft that's slated to send astronauts into space next year.
-Although the spacecraft was unable to reach a high enough orbit to dock with the International Space Station, it's return to Earth, landing safely in the New Mexico desert Sunday, was seen as an overall success.
+Boeing also celebrated news Friday when it successfully launched Starliner, an uncrewed spacecraft that's slated to send astronauts into space next year.
+Although the spacecraft was unable to reach a high enough orbit to dock with the International Space Station, its return to Earth, landing safely in the New Mexico desert Sunday, was seen as an overall success.

 "Starliner's first mission ended historically today," Boeing proclaimed Sunday.
 "It became the first American orbital space capsule to land on American soil rather than in an ocean."